protdb/PowerNovo/README.md

     -w Path to the project's working folder.
 The model weights and ALPS peptide assembler will be automatically loaded into this folder.
 If the path is not specified, the working folder will be automatically created in the current folder       with the name pwn_work.

-    -o Path to the folder into which the results of data processing will be downloaded.
+    -o Path to the folder into which the results of data processing will be extracted.
 If not specified, the data will be loaded into the pwn_output folder, which will be created in the folder where the input files are located.
     -batch_size Number of simultaneously processed spectra.
 Default is 16.
 For GPUs with memory > 2048K, the size can be increased to 32, 64, etc.

     -alps Use ALPS peptide assembler during post-processing (default = True)